History of France–United Kingdom relations: High Middle Ages

 During the reign of the closely related Plantagenet dynasty, which was based in its Angevin Empire, and at the height of the empires size, 1/3 of France was under Angevin control as well as all of England.
 However, almost all of the Angevin empire was lost to Philip II of France under Richard the Lionheart, John and Henry III of England.
-This finally gave the English a separate identity as an Anglo-Saxon people under a Francophone, but not French, crown.
+The latter finally gave the English a clear identity as an Anglo-Saxon people under a firmly Anglicized (though Francophone, but not French), crown.
+Henry III was an admirer of Edward the Confessor, and is recorded to have made an effort to learn Old English, as would Edward I.

 While the English and French had been frequently acrimonious, they had always had a common culture and little fundamental difference in identity.
 Nationalism had been minimal in days when most wars took place between rival feudal lords on a sub-national scale.
 The last attempt to unite the two cultures under such lines was probably a failed French-supported rebellion to depose Edward II.
 It was also during the Middle Ages that a Franco-Scottish alliance, known as the Auld Alliance was signed by King John of Scotland and Philip IV of France.